 Drone equipped with cameras and Real-Time Kinematic (RTK) modules are capable of capturing high-quality images and recording accurate geo-data, providing more detailed and consistent information about the state of AtoN such as position, damage, and failure.

-The use of drones can lead to safe operation of staffs and cost effective method of inspecting AtoN while supporting sustainability, climate change, and reduction in vessel use and emissions.
+The use of drones may lead to safe operation of staffs and cost effective method of inspecting AtoN while supporting sustainability, climate change, and reduction in vessel use and emissions.
 Data analysis and documentation in conjunction with administration of the AtoN is streamlined by a uniform data set which enables a quicker identification of potential issues or anomalies of the inspected AtoN.

-Drone could also be used to enhance the heritage aspect of lighthouses and other AtoN structures, alligning with United Nations’ Sustainable Development Goal 11.4 to enhance sustainablility.
+Drones could also be used to enhance the heritage aspect of lighthouses and other AtoN structures, aligning with United Nations’ Sustainable Development Goal 11.4 to enhance sustainability.

 Scope